SuperHouse/FEEDERLINK/README.md

 a single connection for a 10-way IDC cable.
 Reduces the overall cabling to make the machine neater.

+Included are versions with different spacings to suit feeders for:

+ * 8mm tape
+ * 12mm tape

 More information is available at:

   http://www.superhouse.tv/fl